vivek9237/eic-sdk-java/README.md

 - Update your Maven settings.xml file to include credentials for GitHub Packages, if you haven't already done so.
 You can follow the [GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry) for instructions on how to set up authentication for GitHub Packages in Maven.

 ### Installation
-You can include the EIC REST SDK in your Maven project by adding the following dependency to your `pom.xml` file:
+You can include the EIC SDK JAVA in your Maven project by adding the following dependency to your `pom.xml` file:

 ```xml
 <dependency>